 - Always dry stainless steel surfaces after cleaning.
 If you have hard water, spotting may occur, so wipe stainless steel surfaces with a cloth dipped in white vinegar, then dry with a soft cloth.

-Other refrigerator exteriors
+Non stainless refrigerator exteriors

 Rinse with clean water, then buff dry with a lint-free cloth.